gpaulissen/blog/_posts/2021-02-13-oracle-apex-how-to-build-1.md

 Actually I think I have enough material for a book or maybe even more.
 But let's just start with a Blog and see what's comes of it.
-I won't dive too much into details but I assure you that with the help of my ideas you are better prepared to build a serious Oracle Apex application.
+I won't dive too much into details but I assure you that with the help of my ideas you are better prepared to build a serious Oracle APEX application.
 And you can always contact or hire me if you need more explanation :).

 # What's in a name?

 A title is important and I hope that it describes well what I do want to share with you in this series of articles.
-It is not so much about how to use the back-end part (Oracle database) or the front-end (Oracle Apex).
-It is much more about the tools, techniques and best practices around them in order to build, deploy and maintain an Oracle Apex application efficiently and correctly.
-Actually, Apex can be replaced by another front-end like Java ADF, React, Angular or whatever.
+It is not so much about how to use the back-end part (Oracle Database) or the front-end (Oracle APEX).
+It is much more about the tools, techniques and best practices around them in order to build, deploy and maintain an Oracle APEX application efficiently and correctly.
+Actually, APEX can be replaced by another front-end like Java ADF, React, Angular or whatever.

 I have used the word **build** on purpose and not something like develop because I see an analogy with building a house.
 You don't build a house by just buying parts like a door and some tools.
 No you need a **plan**, an **architecture** if you prefer.
-And how often I see people beginning with creating a table, an Apex screen and then they think they are doing well.
+And how often I see people beginning with creating a table, an APEX screen and then they think they are doing well.
 Maybe their boss/client is happy because s/he sees something visible but IMO they just started without a plan.
 You just **DON'T** start with a door and some tools when you need to build a house, so do not make the same